thiagoa/notes/C.md

 ### Functions returning strings (pointers)

-In C, we can't return a pointer to a variable allocated inside a running function.
+In C, we can't return a pointer to a variable allocated inside the stack.
 For example, this is invalid code:

 ```c
 #include <stdio.h>